40

 Introduction

-My family of four flew to six destinations within one year, the first year I earned a SWCP, all for less than $100 per flight for all of us — and you can do it even more cheaply — with the help of this handy benefit.
+My family of 4 flew to 6 destinations within one year, the first year I earned a SWCP, all for less than $100 per flight for all of us — and you can do it even more cheaply — with the help of this handy benefit.

 I’ve figured it all out for you, so you don’t have to do any of the legwork.

-To get started, download my free guide in the box above, which will share with you 10 KEY things you’ll need to know if you want to earn your 2021 Southwest Companion Pass.
+To get started, join my Families Fly Free membership above, which will share with you things you’ll need to know if you want to earn your Southwest Companion Pass and so much more.

 Top Questions About the Southwest Companion Pass